tenpercentwildmusic/tenpercentwildmusic.github.io/index.md

 Or read about the ideas behind the new album here:
 - [Relax, DAMMIT](/relaxdammit.html)

+&nbsp;

+&nbsp;

 If you want to stay updated or get in touch, send messages in a bottle or mail pigeons.
-Also, using Instagram could be an option: [@tenpercentwildmusic](https://www.instagram.com/tenpercentwildmusic/)
+Also, using Instagram could be an option: <a href="https://www.instagram.com/tenpercentwildmusic/" target="_blank">@tenpercentwildmusic</a>